struct¶

 struct

-structs can have a positive impact on performance due to their nature of living on the stack instead of the heap.
-Of course struct will be put onto the heap if they outlive their stack frame.
+s can have a positive impact on performance due to their nature of living on the stack instead of the heap.

-Passing by value can be faster than by reference
+Passing by value can be faster than by reference¶

 💡 Info: In detail explanation can be found here.

-Allocation of small structs are cheaper than reference types
+s are cheaper than reference types¶

 Heap allocation is more expensive than creating an object on the stack.
-If used in loops with only local usage of the (small) struct they can improve the performance.

-Bad Classes are relatively expensive
+❌ Bad Classes are relatively expensive

 public void SlimClass()